Burton-Cabrera-Frank theory for surfaces with alternating step types: Limiting cases of the simplified analytical solution

-We next use the simplified analytical solution to consider two cases, in which the adatom kinetics on the terraces are limited by diffusion or by attachment/detachment at steps \cite{2020_Guin_PRL124_036101}.
-For each, we consider the sub-cases of non-transparent or highly transparent steps, and examine the factors that determine the sign of $\mathbf{K}^{ss}$, and thus whether $f_\alpha^{ss}(G)$ has a positive or negative slope.
-We finally consider a third case in which $\alpha$ and $\beta$ terraces have different limiting kinetics.
+Here we show how the expressions developed above for the simplified analytical solution reduce to simpler expression for cases in which the adatom kinetics on the terraces are limited by diffusion or by attachment/detachment at steps.
+For each, we consider the sub-cases of non-transparent or highly transparent steps, and examine the factors that determine the sign of $K^\mathrm{ss}$, and thus whether $f_\alpha^\mathrm{ss}(G)$ has a positive or negative slope.
+We finally consider a mixed case in which $\alpha$ and $\beta$ terraces have different limiting kinetics.